thomasgoirand/sphinxcontrib-programoutput/doc/index.rst

 Sphinx_ extension to insert the output of arbitrary commands into documents.

-The extension is available under the terms of the BSD license, see LICENSE_ for more information.
+The extension is available under the terms of the BSD license.

 Installation